aws/aws-application-networking-k8s/docs/api-types/http-route.md

 ---

-This `HTTPRoute` documentation provides a detailed introduction, feature set, and a basic example of how to configure and use the resource within the EKS Controller project.
+This `HTTPRoute` documentation provides a detailed introduction, feature set, and a basic example of how to configure and use the resource within AWS Gateway API Controller project.
 For in-depth details and specifications, you can refer to the official [Gateway API documentation](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1alpha2.HTTPRoute).